MicrosoftDocs/microsoft-academic-services/academic-services/graph/language-similarity.md

 * Request Language Similarity Package when requesting MAG.

   > [!NOTE]
   > Language Similarity Package is not included in basic MAG distribution.
-Please ask for Language Similarity Package otherwise it will not be included in the MAG distribution.
+Please ask for Language Similarity Package when requesting MAG otherwise it will not be included in your distribution.

+## System Requirements

+1. Microsoft Windows 7 (or above) 64-bit OS
+2. .NET Framework version 4.5.2+
+3. Visual Studio 2015 (or above)

 ## Contents

-The LanguageSimilarity package is distributed as a single .zip file.
-It includes  algorithms in dlls, and resources containing pre‑trained models.
+The LanguageSimilarity package is distributed as a single zip file.
+It includes algorithms in dlls, and resources with pre‑trained models.
 After unzipping the package, users will see a folder structure as shown in the figure below.
 README.md and README.txt contain the general information about the package, system requirements, and API signature definitions.

   ![Language Similarity Package content](media/language-similarity/content.png "Language Similarity Package content")